lbaile21/LastAliveTerminal/README.md

   sizes this project actually sees.
 - **Guard against regressions.** When fixing a performance bug, add a benchmark or assertion that would have caught it.

+### Benchmarking

+When submitting a performance-sensitive change, include before/after numbers from a repeatable benchmark.
+A useful report typically contains:

+- The hardware, OS, and runtime version used.
+- The input size or workload shape, ideally representative of real usage.
+- Wall-clock time and, where relevant, allocation counts or peak memory.
+- Multiple runs (at least 5) with a measure of variance, not just a single best-case number.

+Microbenchmarks are useful for isolating a change, but confirm the win shows up in an end-to-end scenario before claiming a speedup.

 ## Accessibility